10 things to do in Glasgow [Whisky Related]

 Even though I’m not a student anymore, I do miss my University, its mysterious and Gothic architecture, its beautiful gardens, and the wonderful nature around this iconic Glasgow’s spot.

 If you visit the city make sure to visit Glasgow Uni.
 You will also find loads of lovely cafes and restaurants nearby.
-I recommend Artisan Roast on Gibson Street as a good starting point.
-A cosy Caffe with onsite roastery and a good selection of worldwide coffees.
-However, if coffee is not your thing, continue reading and lookup for a whisky spot that suits your needs.
+I recommend Stravaigin as a good starting point.
+A cosy restaurant with one of the best haggis, neeps and tatties you will ever try.
+However, if haggis is not your thing, continue reading and lookup for a whisky spot that suits your needs.

 No. 6 – Tabac